 For those of you using the optical connection, you’ll want to go one step further and choose either PCM or bitstream.
 Choose PCM if you have a two-channel soundbar, even if it does virtual, fake surround sound.
 And choose bitstream if you have a surround sound soundbar that decodes Dolby or DTS so that it gets a legit surround sound signal.

-All this said, if you do have HDMI ARC on your TV and your audio device, my advice is to use that over optical.
+All this said, if you do have HDMI ARC on your TV and your audio device, our advice is to use that over optical.
 It’s superior, no doubt about it.